 7. London is a Big City, so Plan Accordingly

 One of my top tips for visiting London would be to plan your trip in advance and try to visit places that are close to one another on the same day.
-Otherwise, you might end up spending a lot of time in the tube or bus, instead of enjoying your visit.
+This is especially important if you are planning a whole lot of things to do with kids as London is huge!

-That said, stay somewhere central.
+That said, make sure to stay somewhere central.
 While it might look like a great deal to spend half on a hotel near Heathrow or Richmond, you’ll not be happy traveling on the tube for 1,5 hour each way to get anywhere that you actually want to visit.
 It’s not worth saving a few bucks.

 Click here to check out my best recommendations for hotels in London and what to expect from each neighborhood.